-As described in Chapter 3, "Construction Methods and Activities," Section 3.3.7.2, it is possible that construction at the Twelfth Avenue shaft site would delay the construction of a one-story accessory parking garage and potential Emergency Medical Services (EMS) station that are part of a private development project being planned at 601 West 29th Street, at the eastern end of the block.
-In that event, construction of the garage and potential EMS facility would occur after completion of construction for the Hudson River Tunnel on the Twelfth Avenue shaft site (2026).
-This EIS analyzes the impacts associated with this potential delay in the schedule for construction and completion of the one-story parking garage and potential EMS facility that could result because of the Hudson Tunnel Project.
+As described in Chapter 3, "Construction Methods and Activities," Section 3.3.7.3, it is possible that construction at the Twelfth Avenue shaft site would delay the construction of a potential Emergency Medical Services (EMS) station or one-story garage that is part of a private development project under construction at 601 West 29th Street, at the eastern end of the block.
+In that event, the 18-month construction of the potential EMS facility or garage would occur after completion of construction for the Hudson River Tunnel on the Twelfth Avenue shaft site (2029).
+This EIS analyzes the impacts associated with this potential delay in the schedule for construction and completion of the potential EMS facility that could result because of the Hudson Tunnel Project.

-The delay in the construction schedule for the garage and potential EMS facility would extend the duration of construction activities occurring adjacent to the two new residential buildings at the east end of Block 675 that would result from the Block 675 East rezoning.
-With the Block 675 rezoning, the two new residential buildings are anticipated for completion in 2021.
-These two buildings would therefore be located next to construction activities for the Preferred Alternative on the Twelfth Avenue staging site for five years.
-If construction of the parking lot and potential

-EMS facility on Block 675 Lot 12 is delayed, this would add another 18 months of construction activity adjacent to these two new residential buildings.
+The delay in the construction schedule for the potential EMS facility or garage would extend the duration of construction activities occurring adjacent to the two new residential buildings that will be complete at the end of the block in 2022.
+These two buildings would therefore be located next to construction activities for the Preferred Alternative on the Twelfth Avenue staging site for approximately seven years.
+If construction of the potential EMS facility or garage on Block 675 Lot 12 is delayed, this would add another 18 months of construction activity adjacent to these two new residential buildings.

-Construction of the parking garage and potential EMS station is anticipated to take approximately 18 months, 12 months of which would include excavation and concrete operations.
-These activities would occur adjacent to occupied residential buildings-the new building proposed as part of the private development and another new building on West 30th Street.
+Construction of the potential EMS station or garage is anticipated to take approximately 18 months, 12 months of which would include excavation and concrete operations.
+These activities would occur adjacent to occupied residential buildings.
 Construction emissions during these activities would be much less than those for the Twelfth Avenue shaft site, and would be located at similar locations relative to adjacent sensitive locations.
 Truck trips would peak at 94 per month, or 5 per day (month 8, during construction of the foundation, when concrete trucks would arrive and depart the site).
 This level of construction activity would be substantially lower than that associated with the Preferred Alternative.
-Therefore, air pollutant concentrations in the event of construction of the parking garage and potential EMS station would be less than those predicted for the worst-case scenarios and would not be expected to result in adverse air quality impacts.
+Therefore, air pollutant concentrations in the event of delayed construction of the potential EMS station or garage would be less than those predicted for the worst-case scenarios and would not result in adverse air quality impacts.